rhysd/actionlint/docs/install.md

 For the usage of actionlint on GitHub Actions, see [the usage document](usage.md#on-github-actions).

+## Docker image

+See [the usage document](./usage.md#docker) to know how to install and use an official actionlint Docker image.

 ## Build from source

 Recent [Go][] toolchain is necessary to build actionlint from source.
 Use Go 1.16 or later.